 What is the difference between high-back boosters and backless boosters?

 - Both types of boosters are designed to raise your child so seat belts fit properly, and both will reduce your child’s risk of injury in a crash.
 High-back boosters should be used in vehicles without headrests or with low seat backs.
 Many seats that look like high-back boosters are actually combination seats.
 They come with harnesses that can be used for smaller children and, later, removed for older children.
 Backless boosters are usually less expensive and are easier to move from one vehicle to another.
 Backless boosters can be used safely in vehicles with headrests and high seat backs.

 Seat belts are made for adults.
-Children should stay in a booster seat until adult seat belts fit correctly, typically when children reach about 4 feet 9 inches in height and are 8 through 12 years of age.
-Most children will not fit in a seat belt alone until 10 to 11 years of age.
+Children should stay in a booster seat until adult seat belts fit correctly, typically when children reach about 4 feet 9 inches in height and are 8 to 12 years of age.
+Most children will not fit in a seat belt alone until 10 to 12 years of age.
 When children are old enough and large enough to use the vehicle seat belt alone, they should always use lap and shoulder seat belts for the best protection.
 All children younger than 13 years should ride in the back seat.

 Using a Seat Belt: